Contents

 Visitor tips

-• Avoid weekends and holidays; outside Easter to October, it is less busy.
+• Visit in the morning to avoid afternoon crowds.
+Avoid weekends and holidays; outside Easter to October, it is less busy.

 • Make it a full day with nearby sights like the National Gallery.
+You can also book a combo ticket and see the London Eye, the Tower Bridge, a Thames River Cruise, or Madame Tussauds London.

-Frequently asked questions about the Crown Jewels
+Frequently Asked Questions about the Crown Jewels

 How many items are there in the Crown Jewels collection?